golang-leipzig/golang-leipzig.github.io/content/posts/meetup-60-wrapup.md

 is that when run locally, it can consume more space than traditional approaches, due to the strict isolation and immutability.

-The learning with an LLM angle was illustrated on Nix examples, but the ideas are general:
+The topic of learning with an LLM angle was illustrated on Nix examples, but the ideas are general:

 * [Translate](http://localhost:1313/downloads/lgo-60-nix-llm-slides.pdf#page=13): style transfer something new to something known, e.g. nix language to Pseudocode or similar
 * Evaluation (or execution) [Tracing](http://localhost:1313/downloads/lgo-60-nix-llm-slides.pdf#page=14) (for simple cases)